-Repetitive Strain Injury
+Repetitive Strain Injury (RSI)

-Discomfort brought on by a particular task will improve when it is stopped i.e. if the pain lessens or disappears over weekends or during holidays.
-If the discomfort begins in one area but then spreads to other parts of the body this may manifest as sore shoulders, neck pain, stiffness in the limbs and hands.
+Discomfort brought on by a particular task will likely improve when it is stopped.
+For example, if RSI is work related - the pain lessens or disappears over weekends or during holidays.
+As the RSI worsens, the discomfort may begin in one area but then spread to other parts of the body; this may manifest as sore shoulders, neck pain, stiffness in the limbs and hands.
 The earlier RSI is detected, the greater the likelihood that the condition can be reversed or symptoms can be eased.

 As said in the opening paragraph, RSI occurs from repetitive movement and overuse of muscles and tendons so the causes of RSI are generally straightforward but there are mitigating factors.
 Generally accepted activities that increase the risk of contracting RSI are:

 - repetitive movements of a specific set of joints or muscles (ie. typing)

 - high intensity activities for long periods of time without adequate rest (digging with a shovel, slinging a sledgehammer, etc.)

 - posture related issues over a long term that involve working in an awkward position